iExecBlockchainComputing/iexec-doc/sdk.rst

 - Find a **workerpoolorder** in the orderbook

-The workerpoolorder corresponds to the resources you can buy to run your task.
+The workerpoolorder corresponds to the resources you can use to run your task.

 .. code-block:: bash